cepthomas/Nebulator/README.md

 It supports midi and OSC.

-While the primary intent is to generate music-by-code, runtime interaction is also supported.
-It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of parameters using custom UI inputs.
+While the primary intent is to generate music-by-code, runtime interaction is also supported using midi/OSC inputs.

 API, examples etc are in the [Wiki](https://github.com/cepthomas/Nebulator/wiki)

+TODO1 mark pic.

 # Bonus Stuff
 This project contains a bunch of components that are either recycled or created for this.
 Most could be stripped out for subsequent reuse.